edgio-docs/edgio-docs/src/guides/performance/rules/features.md

     -   via
     -   warning
     -   All header names that start with `{{ HEADER_PREFIX }}` and `x-ec` are reserved.

+**Example:**

+If you configure this feature to add the `event-type` response header set to `basketball`, then it will set the following response header when the response does not already contain that header or if it is set to a blank value:

+`event-type: basketball`

+However, if the response already contains an `event-type` response header set to `sports`, then it would append `basketball` to that value.

+`event-type: sportsbasketball`

 <edgejs>
 **Key information:**